Do I Need an Annual Check-up on My Mole?

 - A is for asymmetry

-As Spring dermatologist Dr. Perri will tell you, symmetrically shaped moles are healthy.
+As dermatologist Dr. Perri will tell you, symmetrically shaped moles are healthy.
 But if you have a mole that is asymmetrical, it could be a sign of melanoma.
 If, in between your annual dermatology appointments you notice an asymmetrical mole on your body, call Perri Dermatology for an immediate appointment.

 - B is for border